• Networking with County Commissioners & SWCD Supervisors

 ________________________________________________________________________________________________________________

-Wright County COLA and Wright County Soil and Water have partnered to provide a low cost watercraft cleaning station for Wright County lakes.
-The project was piloted in 2024 and five stations were installed: Bass, Beebe, John, Ida, and Howard.
+Wright County COLA and Wright County Soil and Water have partnered to provide low cost AIS watercraft cleaning stations for Wright County lakes.
+The cleaning station project has been proven to enhance education and compliance and enables lake associations like yours to help keep AIS out of our lakes.

-The cost to lake associations is $150 per station.
-The goal is to install a total of 30 stations in Wright County.
+The first thirteen (13) stations have been spoken for and additional stations are available on a first come, first served basis.
+The cost to lake associations is just $150 per station.
+The goal is to install 30 stations in Wright County this year.

 This is a great, practical tool to help reduce the spread of aquatic invasive species.
-Get one for for your lake access!
+Sign up now for your lake access!

 Contact Alicia O’Hare at Wright County Soil and Water alicia.ohare@mn.nacdnet.net | 763-614-2919 for more information.